david-rojo/cloudApps-dockerize-distributed-app/README.md

 		});
 	}
   ```
+  * Docker image created using [JIB](https://github.com/GoogleContainerTools/jib).

 * **Weatherservice**

   * Get connection values from environment variables in [server.js](weatherservice/src/server.js).
   * Include ```start``` command in ```scripts``` attribute in [package.json](weatherservice/package.json) with value ```node src/server.js``` in order that the application can be started when the container will be launched.
+  * Docker image created using [buildpacks](https://buildpacks.io/).

 ## Launch the application (production)

-Also is provided ```docker-compose-prod.yml``` file in order to launch whole application.
+Also is provided [docker-compose-prod.yml](docker-compose-prod.yml) file in order to launch whole application.
 This file orchestrates the startup of the containers and it can be executed:

 ```sh
 $ docker-compose -f docker-compose-prod.yml up